Breadcrumb

 W. Averell Harriman and Wife During 1959 Tour of the Soviet Union

-Exterior view with diplomat and journalist W. Averell Harriman and wife Marie standing next to a group of children.
-Thought to have been taken while W. Averell Harriman and party were touring in Uzbekistan.
-Charles W. Thayer accompanied Harriman as a guide and confidant on the trip which took place May 12 - June 26, 1959.
+Exterior view with author and diplomat W. Averell Harriman standing on the left and his wife Marie next to him looking at the door of a historic site, perhaps a mosque or tomb.
+Others in photograph are not identified but probably are interpreters.
+Believed to have been taken while the Harriman party were in Uzbekistan, probably at Samarkand during their 1959 trip.
+Charles W. Thayer accompanied W. Averell Harriman as a guide and confidant on the trip which took place May 12 - June 26, 1959.
 Harriman went as a special foreign correspondent for the North American Newspaper Alliance (NANA).
-Trip visits included Moscow, Leningrad, Kiev, Yalta, etc., as well as areas in Siberia and the Urals, and ended with a meeting with Nikita Khrushchev.